 - Microgrids can incorporate renewable sources of power, thereby reducing carbon emissions and contributing to your business or organization’s sustainability goals.

 - In addition, the use of local sources of energy to serve local loads can help reduce energy losses in transmission and distribution, further increasing efficiency of the electric delivery system, according to the U.S. Department of Energy.4

 - Having the ability to monitor your energy usage puts you in control and may allow you to use less energy.
 Microgrids may also work well with demand-response programs, which offer financial incentives for customers who use less electricity during times of high demand.

 - Microgrids are already paying off in areas where energy prices are high, including remote areas that have to import high-cost fuel and that lack a larger grid in which to connect.
 The average price of electricity in Massachusetts, for example, is almost two times the national average.
 A Massachusetts Institute of Technology study found that the implementation of microgrids in 22 sites in the city of Boston could generate $1.7 billion in savings over the next two decades.5

 - Customers with microgrids could be eligible to generate renewable energy certificates (RECs).
 RECs may be retired in order to claim to “green” power, while others choose to sell them, creating yet another revenue stream.1

 - Lastly, if you’re generating a surplus, you may be able to resell the energy on the market.

 To read the first blog in this series on fleet electrification, click here.
-Stay tuned for the next blog post in this series on fleet electrification.
+Stay tuned for the next blog post in this series on battery storage.
 Sign up for our communications at www.constellation.com/subscribe so you don’t miss it.